GuyMitchy/UC-Expert-Patient/README.md

 These limitations could be addressed in future updates through:

 - Restructuring the knowledge base into specialized documents
+- Improving the quality of the knowledge base with more detailed information and knowledge of the app itself
+- Further testing and refinemnt of the prompt template
 - Implementing dynamic chunk sizing based on content type
 - Developing more sophisticated retrieval strategies
 - Enhancing the prompt engineering for better context utilization